henryseg/Veering/README.md

-# Veering
+# veering

-Python code (using regina, snappy, and sage) for working with transverse taut and veering ideal triangulations; implemented by Anna Parlak, Saul Schleimer, and Henry Segerman.
+Python code (using regina, snappy, and sage) for working with transverse taut and veering ideal triangulations -- implemented by Anna Parlak, Saul Schleimer, and Henry Segerman.
 We thank Nathan Dunfield for many helpful comments (and for some code).

 ### Installation

-To install/uninstall veering inside Sage via the command line, using pip, type:
+To install (or uninstall) veering inside Sage via the command line, using pip, type:

     sage -pip install veering